 The Community plan of Magma offers plenty for casual digital artists looking to draw online with their friends.
 As a beginner looking to grow your skills, the basic features and Artspaces community are all you need.

-Upgrading to the Pro version of Magma unlocks more for those working with students or collaborating with teams of artists.
+Upgrading to the Blaze version of Magma unlocks more for those working with students or collaborating with teams of artists.
 Not only do you get higher-resolution canvases and textured brushes, but also the ability to host voice calls and up to five concurrent sessions.
-Streamline collaboration and communication for your studio even further with a customized plan, and get added security, 8k resolution canvases, multi-board panel, and more.
+Streamline collaboration and communication for your studio even further with a customized plan, and get added security, 8k resolution canvases, on-premise installation, and more.

 So go forth!
 Your team and your imagination are waiting!
 Try Magma for free here.